SSkimmd/ICMS/README.md

 # Using The Server
 ### Connecting A New Device
 New devices can be easily paired through the WebApp when the device is listed in the available connections\
-Another way to connect a device if an account has already been created and logged in, is to authenticate directly using the device.
+Another way to connect a device is by using an account previously created and authenticating directly using the device.
 ### Authenticate Using A Device
 At the most basic level an authenticate request is being sent to the server\
 This requests consists of the follow JSON data: